How empathy boosts engagement, lowers costs, and drives sustainable recoveries

 The ROI: Engagement rates on digital, empathetic channels dwarf traditional methods.
 By removing the fear factor, you increase the volume of customers willing to interact.

-The goal of collections is not just a payment, it’s a sustainable resolution.
+The goal of collections is a sustainable resolution.

-The old strategy: An agent pressures a customer into a £100/mo plan they can't afford.
+The old strategy: An agent encourages a customer into a £100/mo plan.
 They pay month one, but default in month two.
 You are back to square one, carrying bad debt.

-The empathetic strategy: An Income & Expenditure (I&E) assessment helps the customer arrive at a sustainable £20/mo plan.
+The empathetic strategy: An Income & Expenditure assessment, perhaps via Open Banking, helps the customer arrive at a sustainable £20/mo plan.

 The ROI: You secure £240 over 12 months, versus £100 (and a re-default) over one.
 Your roll-rates decrease, and your "promise-to-pay" rate becomes a metric you can trust.